Jacksonvillle Construction Contract Lawyer

 A contract is defined as an offer and an acceptance supported by consideration or reciprocal assent to certain and definite propositions.
 Assent may be by conduct and not just signature (Contract by Performance of Contract Implied-in-Fact).
 The goal of a contract in establishing rights and duties is to attempt to manage the risks that go along with the undertaking.
 Very long contracts, such as are found in the public work sector, are an accumulation of events that have been anticipated as well as those that were later experienced.
 In drafting the contract one should think back on past experience, and forecast what could become an issue on the job.
 The experience in drafting the contract is: “What happens if?”

-At Daniel M. Copeland, Attorney at Law, P.A., we have the experience and knowledge necessary to assist you in identifying and addressing the possible events that you know or may anticipate that could become major issues to you in the contract.
+At Daniel M. Copeland, Attorney at Law, P.A., our Jacksonville construction contract lawyers have the experience and knowledge necessary to assist you in identifying and addressing the possible events that you know or may anticipate that could become major issues to you in the contract.

 The law is presumed to be included in the contract.
 Terms may be implied or expressly stated in construction contracts.
 Written contracts may be modified by the parties’ subsequent oral agreement.
 Under certain circumstances a written agreement can be modified by a course of dealing, but where the contract is unambiguous it cannot be modified by the course of dealing between the parties.
 The failure to read an agreement is not a defense to the agreement.
 Being prevented from reading the contract can be a defense to the making of a contract.